1. Overview

 There are several messages that pass between the DHCP server and the client, as described below:

-- DHCPREQUEST: the client will respond with a DHCPREQUEST message for a DHCPOFFER message from the DHCP server it wants to be configured with.
-The client broadcasts this message so all DHCP servers on the network can be informed about the selected server
+3. DHCPREQUEST: the client responds with a DHCPREQUEST message for a DHCPOFFER message from the DHCP server it wants to be configured with, although the message is broadcasted to all DHCP servers on the network

-- DHCPACK: When a client finalizes a DHCP server, it receives a DHCPACK message from this DHCP server.
-This message also has other required configuration details
+4. DHCPACK: when a client finalizes communication with a DHCP server, it receives a DHCPACK message from this DHCP server that also includes other required configuration details

-- DHCPRELEASE: The client can send a DHCPRELEASE message to terminate the lease
+5. DHCPRELEASE: the client can send a DHCPRELEASE message to terminate the lease

 After the last DHCPACK message, the client can use the leased IP address and other settings till the end of the lease time.

 When half the lease time is over, the client can request IP renewal.
 For this, the client sends a DHCPREQUEST message to the DHCP server.
-If the current DHCP server says yes to the request, it responds with a DHCPACK message.
+If the current DHCP server accepts and acknowledges that request, it responds with a DHCPACK message.

-However, if the client does not get a response, the client might go on with the current DHCP settings.
+However, if the client doesn’t get a response, the client might go on with the current DHCP settings.
 It can continue using them until the lease time is over.

-Once the lease time is over, it is mandatory for the client to again restart with the DHCPDISCOVER procedure.
+Once the lease time is over, it’s mandatory for the client to again restart with the DHCPDISCOVER procedure.

 5. Renewing DHCP IP Using dhclient